mariusberget92/vue-laravel-table/README.md

 ```

 ### Options
-`name` should be a string wich will be used to identify the table with a class.
+`name` should be a string wich will be used to identify the table with a class.<br>
-`data-route` should be a route name where you want to fetch the data.
+`data-route` should be a route name where you want to fetch the data.<br>
 `:crud-routes` should be a object that contains objects.
-See example.
+See example.<br>
 `:headers` should be and array of objects.
-See example.
+See example.<br>
-`:limit` this is being reworked!
+`:limit` this is being reworked!<br>
-`notificationTimeout` this is how long the deletion notifications will be displayed in ms. It is optional, default value is set to 500ms.
+`notificationTimeout` this is how long the deletion notifications will be displayed in ms. It is optional, default value is set to 500ms.<br>

 ### Rendered
 If everything is setup correctly it should look something like this.